Year 8 Outdoor Education Program 2019

 The experience is designed to provide a positive experience for students in the outdoors, ignite an interest in the natural world and encourage student adventure.

-Students are introduced to a range of outdoor skills including expedition planning, weather observation, camp cooking, bushwalking, map reading / navigation and introductory caving.
+Students are introduced to a range of outdoor skills and experiences including:

 A strong theme of all St Hilda’s Outdoor Education programs is learning about the cultural and natural history of the area that the program takes place in.
 The groups will participate in an indigenous cultural session with a local Noongar elder and have the opportunity to investigate and hear about some of the amazing cultural and natural history of the area.